libapps/libapps-mirror/nassh/doc/hack.md

 * str `authAgentAppID`: Extension id to use as the ssh-agent.
 * str `subsystem`: Which subsystem to launch.

+The `onWriteAcknowledge` `count` field tracks the total byte count sent for the connection, not the `count` from the most recent `write` request.

 ## NaCl->JS API

 Here is the API that the NaCl [ssh_client] code uses to communicate with the